madhuribasava/DataScienceProjects/README.md

  Link: https://github.com/madhuribasava/DataScienceProjects/tree/main/Project9_HeartHealthPrediction

 ## 10) Airline Fatalities Project
+This is the Analytics Project done in Python.
+This project aims to identify the future trends of airline accidents and demonstrates that flight travel is safe.
 This project is a work in progress and not yet completed as I have taken this course also in this summer 2024 semester.

 Link: https://github.com/madhuribasava/DataScienceProjects/tree/main/Project10_AirlineFatalitiesProject